Azure-Samples/azure-search-dotnet-samples/Quickstart/README.md

 urlFragment: csharp-quickstart
 ---

-# Quickstart for Azure Search in .NET
+# Quickstart sample for Azure Search in .NET

 This solution uses the Azure Search .NET SDK to create an index, load it with documents, and execute a few queries.
 The index is modeled on a subset of the Hotels dataset, reduced for readability and comprehension.
 Index definition and documents are included in the code.